RayaneL8/ProductListGeneratorUI/README.md

 # ProductListGeneratorUI
-Generator of lists of products with UI
+Generator of lists of products with UI for Google collab